Justin04242006/ENGL_299_Essay_Project_Repository/AI_environment_essay.md

 The second is water consumption footprint, which is the amount of withdrawn water that is not returned to the environment [@liMakingAILess2025].
 This distinction matters because the water consumption footprint directly quantifies the net loss of water from the environment and therefore directly influences how the environment will respond to the loss of water.
 Also, high water consumption footprints can negatively affect communities facing water scarcity if a datacenter is sited in such a community.
-This leads me to my final introductory point: when deliberating which solutions best mitigate the Scope 1, 2, and 3 water footprints of data centers, the most effective and sustainable solutions are dependent on the location of the datacenter.
+This is the reason for the local focus of my argument: when deliberating which solutions best mitigate the Scope 1, 2, and 3 water footprints of data centers, the most effective and sustainable solutions are dependent on the location of the datacenter.

 As "Making AI Less 'Thirsty'" explains,